zackees/transcribe-anything/README.md

 Your data stays private and is not uploaded to any service.

-# Install (CPU Version)
+# Install (CPU Version - Windows / GPU - Linux)

+For linux, gpu/cuda mode is enabled by default.
+Windows however will be CPU only.

 ```bash
 pip install transcribe-anything
 ```

-# Usage (GPU Accelerated Version) (works on Python 3.10.X)
+# Usage (GPU Accelerated Version - For Windows) (works on Python 3.10.X)

-GPU acceleration is *much* faster than the CPU version.
+Windows users have need a special script to install GPU acceleration, which is *much* faster than the CPU version.
 Install it using the following:

 ```bash
 curl https://raw.githubusercontent.com/zackees/transcribe-anything/main/install_cuda.py | python